Veeraswamy: History

 Edward Palmer had considerable knowledge of Indian food, and lectured on the subject.
 He founded E. P. Veeraswamy & Co. in Hornsey in 1896 to promote Indian foods "so that they could be used under Western conditions and yet produce Eastern results".
-He sold them under the trademark ‘Nizam’ an Indian noble title meaning viceroy.
+He sold them under the trademark 'Nizam' an Indian noble title meaning viceroy.

 In 1924 Palmer was engaged to advise the restaurant in the Indian Government Pavilion at the British Empire Exhibition in Wembley Park, Middlesex.
-Restaurants at the Exhibition were a monopoly of J. Lyons, but the Indian Government reserved the right to use Indian cooks.
+Restaurants at the Exhibition were a monopoly of J. Lyons, but the Indian government reserved the right to use Indian cooks.
 They called in Palmer, "of Messrs.
 Veeraswami [sic] & Co." to serve as "Indian Adviser at the restaurant."
 This included providing some of the dishes served.

 In 1924 the restaurant in the Indian Pavilion advertised itself thus: "If you appreciate Indian foods take your lunch at the Indian Pavilion."

-The official Indian Government report for the 1924 season says "The Indian Restaurant with its curries drew large crowds, and at lunch and tea time on most days long queues formed up at the entrance."
+The official Indian government report for the 1924 season says "The Indian Restaurant with its curries drew large crowds, and at lunch and tea time on most days long queues formed up at the entrance."
 Of Palmer it says "his selection [as adviser] was happy, and the success of the Indian cafe was largely due to him.
 The Indian cafe was not only appreciated by Indian visitors to Wembley who were able to get their vegetarian food, but was very popular with the British public."
 In 1924 the restaurant served an average of 500 curries a day.

-For reasons both economic and political the Government of India did not participate in the Exhibition in 1925.
+For reasons both economic and political the government of India did not participate in the Exhibition in 1925.
 The Indian Pavilion was turned into an 'oriental bazaar' selling goods from throughout India and Burma.
 However, the restaurant was retained, and this time was entirely run by Veeraswamy & Co.
 In 1925 the restaurant could seat 200 people.

-Veeraswamy in Regent Street was not the first Indian restaurant in Britain (one had been opened by Sake Dean Mahomed in 1810), or the only one in 1926, but it was probably the first high-end one, and one of the first to cater to a largely European (though initially admittedly mostly ex-Indian Civil Service and Indian Army) clientele.
+Veeraswamy in Regent Street was not the first Indian restaurant in Britain, as the Hindoostane Coffee House in Marylebone had been opened by Sake Dean Mahomed in 1810, closing in 1812.
+Nor was it the only one in 1926, but it was probably the first high-end one, and one of the first to cater to a largely European (though initially mostly ex-Indian Civil Service and Indian Army) clientele.
 It was certainly the first to cater to European royalty.